“I wanted to be a song”

 Forever and ever and ever and ever

-The lines “Give me an hour to kiss you / Walk through Heaven’s door I’m sure” reinforces a yearning to be physical and reach the highest destination together, with medical assistance.
+The lines “Give me an hour to kiss you / Walk through Heaven’s door I’m sure” reinforce a yearning to be physical and reach the highest destination together, without medical assistance.

 And I lay by the ocean